 In Delaware, the CPR application process takes a minimum of four months, but it often takes much longer.
 16 Del.
 C. § 9305.
 Applications can be submitted at any time and review is based on mathematical need calculations as described in the Health Resources Management Plan.
 See CPR Health Resources Mgmt.
 Plan at 15.
 The fee for a CPR application ranges from \$100 to \$10,000.
 16 Del.
-C. § 9305 (1), (10).
+C. § 9305(10).
 Competitors can intervene in the application process by requesting a public hearing where they can offer evidence or argument as to why an application should be denied.
 16 Del.
 C. § 9305 (6)-(8).

 CPR?
-Numbers of CPRs Moratoria CPR applies with expenditure of: Temporary COVID-19 response:
+CPR applies with expenditure of: Temporary COVID-19 response:

-Hospital Beds Yes 2 0 Any amount -
+Hospital Beds Yes Any amount -

-Beds Outside Hospitals Yes 6 0 Any amount -
+Beds Outside Hospitals Yes Any amount -

-Equipment Yes 4 0 Any amount -
+Equipment Yes Any amount -

-Facilities/Buildings Yes 8 0 Any amount -
+Facilities/Buildings Yes Any amount -

-Services Yes 4 0 \$5.8 million+ -
+Services Yes \$5.8 million+ -

-Emergency Medical Transport No - - - -
+Emergency Medical Transport No - -